 Emotional Abuse

 Emotional Abuse.
-Psychological Warfare article header image
+Psychological Warfare.
+Psychology Fanatic article feature image

 Emotional abuse happens in diverse locations, crossing boundaries of race, age, and economic status.
 The abuse occurs at home, work, or school.
 Emotional abuse can be perpetrated in person or through various mediums.
 Emotional abuse is a bullying tactic with severe psychological and emotional costs.
 Before a victim can protect or escape, they must honestly identify the abuse.
 Identifying abuse seems obvious—it’s not.
 Love does not have to include the brutal psychological warfare games of emotional abuse.